NikhilMyadam/Design-Optimization-Using-Surrogate-Modeling/README.md

 ### 4.3 Surrogate Model Deployment

-The Python script `nn_metamodel_deploy` stored in the `surrogate_model` folder reads and preprocesses the `XGB_MODELS_DATABASE` for surrogate model development.
+The Python script `nn_metamodel_deploy` stored in the `surrogate_model` folder reads and preprocesses the locally saved `XGB_MODELS_DATABASE` for surrogate model development.

-The script also generates the correlation matrix and creates two directories, `Models` and `Results`, in which the optimal prediction models and their corresponding results are saved.
+The script generates the correlation matrix and creates two directories, `Models` and `Results`, in which the optimal prediction models and their corresponding results are saved.
 The resulting surrogate models predict **peak impact force, energy absorption and total deformation** as functions of the **rocker sill angle and thickness**.
 These prediction models are subsequently used to formulate the optimization function.

 ## 5. Multi-Objective Design Optimization